frostyandy2k/pmml2js/README.md

 ### Using the API for Generating Executable Models

+To use the examples, you need resolvable URLs to xml and xsl files.
+You can get and run the server used in the example below (including xml and xsl example files) from here [Analytics Host](https://github.com/frostyandy2k/analytics_host).

 ##### Example 1: Requesting a decision tree for the Iris Dataset

 ```